5 facts about: How old do dogs get?

 3. hereditary diseases

 Hereditary diseases are not always detectable or predictable.
-Here it is very important that you purchase your dog from a breeder who is responsible with their breeding methods.
+Here, it is important that you purchase your dog from a breeder who is responsible with their breeding methods.

 So you can reduce the risk to the minimum.
 There are many breeders who also take life expectancy and health to heart in their breeding.
-They have their breeding dogs medically tested for hereditary diseases before they are used.
+They have their breeding bitches and males medically examined for hereditary diseases before they are used.

 4. infections